 I like to think of them as beautiful little imperfections, a testament to the love and care you’ve put into making these yourself.

-Step 1: Melt your beeswax the same way I showed you in my candle making guide for beginners.
-Just like you would melt any other type of wax, in a double boiler (bain marie).
+Step 1: Melt your beeswax the same way I showed you in the candle making guide for beginners.
+Just like you would melt any other type of wax, in a double boiler (bain-marie).
 This should take a few minutes, so keep an eye on it and stir occasionally.
-In the mean time, we can get on with the candle wicking.
+In the meantime, we can get on with the candle wicking.

 Step 3: Now your wax should be nice and melted.
 This is the point where you will want to add your luxurious essential oils.
 For these candles, I’ve used sweet orange essential oil.
 It’s a relatively cheap essential oil to buy, and a perfect scent for a candle.
 You’ll want to add around 6% of the weight of your wax.